alexpaul/Stack/README.md

       return removedValue
     }
     // 1 -> 2 -> 3 -> nil
-    var currentNode = head

     // 3
-    // more than one element in the list, we need to traverse the nodes while let nextNode = currentNode {
+    // more than one element in the list let removedValue = lastNode.value
-      if nextNode.next == tail {
-        break
-      }
-      currentNode = nextNode.next
+    tail = lastNode.previous
-    }
-    let removedValue = currentNode?.value
-    currentNode?.next = nil
+    lastNode.previous = nil
-    tail = currentNode
     return removedValue
   }
 }